Table of Contents

 This year, let’s take a look at five of the most coveted diamond shapes in the market, but first, let’s clear the confusion.

-Diamond cuts and shapes are two terms often confused for one another, but they are not the same, so how do they differ?
+Diamond cuts and shapes are two terms often confused with one another, but they are not the same, so how do they differ?

 What’s the Difference Between Diamond Cut and Shape?